BitcoinDesign/Guide/guide/getting-started/hardware.md

 Much like traditional ATMs, bitcoin ATMs allow the deposit and withdrawal of money.
 Bitcoin ATMs, however allow someone to deposit fiat currencies in exchange for bitcoin.

-Modern bitcoin ATMs take advantage of the bitcoin Lightning network.
+Modern bitcoin ATMs take advantage of the bitcoin Lightning Network.
 This enables almost instant withdrawals and cheaper fees, making the purchase experience more friendly and cost-effective.

 Bitcoin ATMs are usually bound to local money transmission laws and regulations, such as Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
 More on [Wikipedia](https://en.wikipedia.org/wiki/Bitcoin_ATM).